rendermaniac/paintfuck/README.md

 |\[|Start a loop.
 Jump to the next \] when current cell is zero|
 |\]|End a loop.
 Jump to the previous \[|

+# Why brainfuck?!

+The obvious answer is why not!

+It seemed like an interesting exercise to generate images using brainfuck and I couldn't find an example of it done before.

+There are some very impressive examples (far more so than mine!) available online - such as [ASCII mandelbrot fractals](https://copy.sh/brainfuck/?file=https://copy.sh/brainfuck/prog/mandelbrot.b) and [Conway's Game of Life](https://www.linusakesson.net/programming/brainfuck/index.php).

 An amazing example of what brainfuck is capable of is this video about [AI in brainfuck](https://www.youtube.com/watch?v=qK0vmuQib8Y).
 Many of the tricks from this video will be useful in your own brainfuck programs.
 The main loop I use in this project comes directly from this video.

 # Brainfuck specific Issues